September 20, 2019

 Ultimately, the aim of all call center service support teams is a satisfied customer.
 A customer that is satisfied might tell a friend or two, whereas a dissatisfied customer will blast it to the world on social media.

 CSAT measures customer sentiment about your support services.
 The CSAT score is most often based on the results of a post-call or post-issue resolution survey.
-You may simply ask “how satisfied are you with the support services you just received?”
+You may simply ask “how satisfied are you with the services you just received?”
 You might ask the customer to rate the experience from 1 to 5, with 1 being the least satisfied and 5 being the most satisfied.
 Or you can get granular with your survey and ask questions about how well the agent treated the customer, how helpful or empathetic the agent was, how well the agent resolved their issue and how the customer would rate the overall experience.

 Service level is a calculation of the support team’s capacity to meet the standards set forth in your Service Level Agreement to your customer.
 The service level outlined in your agreement may state that all customers with support requests will be contacted back within 24 hours.
 Or you might guarantee that you will replace a product if the same issue occurs more than twice.
 Once you publish these commitments to your customer, it is essential that you deliver on them.

 Customers can be fickle.
 The interaction you have with customers while resolving an issue could determine whether or not that customer will remain loyal or jump ship.
 Loyalty is fundamental to business success.
 It costs much less to retain a customer than to get a new one.
 To many businesses, repeat customers are the holy grail.

 The save rate is calculated by dividing the number of repeat customers by the total number of customers.